 By following these tips, you can successfully propagate a Thanksgiving cactus in water and enjoy the beauty of this plant in your home.

-Before You Go – How To Start A Thanksgiving Cactus In Water?
+Before You Go – How To Start A Thanksgiving Cactus In Water

 Starting a Thanksgiving cactus in water is an easy and effective way to propagate this beautiful plant.
 By following the steps outlined in this article, you can successfully grow new Thanksgiving cacti from cuttings.
 Remember to use a sharp, clean knife or scissors to take your cuttings, and to allow the cuttings to dry for a few days before placing them in water.

-Once your cuttings are in water, be sure to change the water frequently and keep the container in a bright, warm location.
+Once your cuttings are in the water, be sure to change the water frequently and keep the container in a bright, warm location.
 You can also add rooting hormone to the water to encourage faster rooting.

 It is important to note that not all cuttings will root successfully, but with patience and persistence, you can increase your chances of success.
 If you have trouble getting your cuttings to root, try adjusting the lighting or temperature in your growing area, or consider using a rooting hormone gel instead of water.